 These are two of the main reasons people never get started investing; which means they never get around to building real wealth.

 I understand, if you’re a novice, from the outside looking in, the world of investing can seem intimidating and risky.
 Saving money seems like the safest option, but if you do the math; it’s actually the riskiest option in the long run.
+Think about that for a moment, who would have thought that putting your cash in the bank would be the riskiest option?

 Don’t let fear or confusion hold you back from investing.